Gab0/straintables/README.md

 1. The multifasta file containing sequence for one loci among all genomes is passed through ClustalW2
 2. The the SNPs are detected and scored.
 3. One Dissimilarity Matrix is created, showing which genome groups have similar locus.
-4. Dissimilarity Matrixes can be viewed individually as `.pdf` files, `.npy` python files, or grouped at the visualization tool `stview`.
+4. Dissimilarity Matrices can be viewed individually as `.pdf` files, `.npy` python files, or grouped at the visualization tool `stview`.

 #### 2b) MeshClust Clustering